 YOU WILL RECEIVE:

-Attendees will leave prepared with the video clips discussed at the workshop, as well as additional training materials, including:
+Attendees who opt to license the materials will receive the video clips discussed at the workshop, as well as additional training materials, including:

 - Full description of all techniques, methods, and practice activities covered in the training